intel/virtual-storage-manager/INSTALL.md

 	This formats the /dev/sdb device and adds an XFS file system, and then formats the /dev/sdc device in preparation for use as an xfs journal.

-9. Logout and shut down the first storage node and clone it twice more to create the remaining two storage nodes.
+7. Logout and shut down the first storage node and clone it twice more to create the remaining two storage nodes.

-10. Power these system on one at a time and change the host names of each so they're unique (I named mine, vsm-controller, vsm-node1, vsm-node2, and vsm-node3, for instance).
-NOTE: This can be tricky in our dynamic DHCP environment where DNS is populated by querying hosts as they request addresses.
+8. Power these system on one at a time and change the host names of each so they're unique like vsm-controller, vsm-node1, vsm-node2, and vsm-node3, for instance.

-11. Power them on and edit the /etc/hosts files on each of the four VMs; append entries mapping each of the node names to their DHCP IP addresses:
-Additional Entries on Each Node's /etc/hosts File
-	>     ...
-	>     10.50.33.75 vsm-controller
-	>     10.50.33.76 vsm-node1
-	>     10.50.33.77 vsm-node2
-	>     10.50.33.78 vsm-node3

-	This step is only necessary to ensure a stable name-to-IP mapping among the nodes.
-Without doing this in a dynamic DHCP setting like ours, you could find the DNS server is not quick enough picking up the host names and mapping them to their DHCP provided IP addresses in the DNS database.
-The end result is that deployment tends to fail because DNS can't find the host (yet).
-This step is, of course, not needed if you're using static IP addresses.

-12. On each of the four systems, create an ssh key for the cephuser account (don't set any passwords on the key), then copy the ssh identity on each of the four nodes to the other three.
+9. On each of the four systems, create an ssh key for the *cephuser* account (don't set any passwords on the key), then copy the ssh identity on each of the four nodes to the other three.
 For instance, on the controller node:

 	**Create an SSH Key**
 	>